 UW-EAU CLAIRE FOUNDATION SCHOLARSHIPS

 There are two UW-Eau Claire Foundation Scholarships specifically for returned study abroad students!
 They are the Leonard and Dorellen Haas Scholarship and the Dr. Lloyd Joyal and James Alexander Study Abroad Reentry Facilitation Scholarship.
-Application is May 1 for the next academic year.
+Deadline will be May 6, 2016.
 You can find details about each below:

 Leonard and Dorellen Haas Scholarship